 What is adenomyosis?

 Adenomyosis is now considered a common disorder which predominantly affects women in their late reproductive or early perimenopausal years (from 35-50).
+However it is now increasingly seen as a condition identified in young fertile-age women.
 It is thought to arise from the abnormal growth and invasion of the endometrial tissue into the myometrium (smooth muscle of the uterine wall), although it can spread wider to other areas also.